-By focusing, for example, on wins like beating their own personal best, rather than on how many calories they’ve eaten in a day or how many kilos they’ve lost, girls are practising positive reinforcement that makes a very healthy wellbeing.
+By focusing, for example, on wins like beating their own personal best, rather than on how many calories they’ve burned or kilos they’ve lost, girls are practising positive reinforcement that improves their mental wellbeing.
 At whatever level of fitness they are, goals that prioritise becoming stronger and healthier are much more rewarding to measure.

 ReachOut is Australia's leading online health website for young people and their parents.
 Working with registered counsellors, psychologists and mental health professionals ReachOut provides online self-help tools that are used by over 1.5 million Australians each year.
 A valuable resource for many parents, teens and young adults.